Ultimate Guide to Agmatine: Benefits, Side Effects & Dosages

 Agmatine is typically listed on supplement labels as agmatine sulfate.
 Dosages range between 250 mg to 1,000 mg per scoop, with intake recommendations hovering between 1 to 2 grams per day.
 It should be noted that these products are usually focused on pump inducement and the muscle building process, so daily dosage recommendations may vary slightly compared to nootropic recommendations for mental clarity, stress reduction, etc.

-Here are some packaging directions from several popular agmatine sulfate products:
+Here are some packaging directions from one popular agmatine sulfate product:

 - Core Nutritionals Agmatine Sulfate - Take 1-3 scoops (500-1500 mg) per day with food.
 For best results, take 30-60 minutes before your workout.